Geo-Force: The Outsiders

 Brion and the new Terra awaiting the results of the DNA test.

 During this time, another Terra appears as part of the Team Titans, who originate from the future.
 This new Terra claims to have been a normal girl who was genetically altered to possess Terra's appearance and powers.
 Geo-Force's first attempt to talk to her meets with failure when he accidentally gets swept up in a rock column she has created during a loud party.
 He finds her again at the Titans headquarters.
 After a brief fight with her friends, he manages to sit down with her.
 The new Terra convinces him she is not his sister.
 The rogue Markovian scientists attack with the intention of forcibly duplicating Terra's powers.
 Geo-Force and the other Titans rescue her.
 Further revelations imply that this Terra is in fact from their time, when the original Terra's grave is dug up and her corpse is missing from her coffin.

 Brion invites Terra to live in Markovia, which she accepts, as her group of Titans is disbanding.
 In Markovia, scientists conduct a DNA test in the hopes of discovering if Terra is Geo-Force's sister.
 Terra is afraid of finding out the results, fearful that she may be a villainous traitor.
 When the test results come back positive, Brion lies to Terra, telling her that the results are negative.

-Around this time, as part of the Day of Judgement incident, a portal to Hell threatens to destroy Markovia.
-A small team of Outsiders, including the newer Terra, Katana, and Halo, are on hand to help combat it.

-Geo-Force and Terra become kidnap victims of a strange cult run by a man with mind-control powers.
-They are rescued by the super-team called the "Birds of Prey".

-Geo-Force briefly appears in 52 #35, assisting Metropolis citizens injured in a mass-murder caused by Lex Luthor.
-He later is a part of the army of heroes gathered by the Justice Society at the end of 52 to battle Black Adam, who kills Terra.

 Justice League of America

 While sailing in his yacht off the coast of Greece, Geo-Force suddenly loses control over his powers.
 This sudden increase in power is revealed to have been caused by Deathstroke, who blackmails Geo-Force into becoming a double agent for him in exchange for his powers being restored to normal.

 The scheme falls apart when Lex Luthor organizes a new incarnation of the Injustice League and captures the Justice League.
 While a prisoner, Geo-Force is tortured by Gorilla Grodd.
 While recovering from his injuries, Geo-Force is "traded" to Batman's latest incarnation of the Outsiders, much to Geo-Force's dismay and, ultimately, acceptance.

+In the one-shot DC Universe: Last Will and Testament, Geo-Force confronts Deathstroke at the same alley and building complex where Deathstroke's son Joseph had his throat slit.
+Geo-Force slits his own throat in the same manner as Joseph, which distracts Deathstroke and allows Geo-Force to stab him.
+Geo-Force loses a large amount of blood, but his powers prevent him from feeling pain from the injury.